 Please refer to the Wikipedia entry to learn about David Livingstone.

-Livingstone's most famous book was first published in 1857 in London by John Murray, and in 1858 in New York by Harper & Brothers.
+Livingstone's most famous book, MISSIONARY TRAVELS AND RESEARCHES IN SOUTH AFRICA, was first published in 1857 in London by John Murray, and in 1858 in New York by Harper & Brothers.

 The book covers the first of Livingstone's three major expeditions in which he followed the Zambezi, discovering Victoria Falls in the process, as well as the Shire and Ruyuma rivers, ranging from Angola in the west to Mozambique in the east .
 During these years he explored vast regions of central Africa, many of which had never been seen by white men before.

 The British first edition comprises numerous variants, described by Frank Bradlow.

 It is generally understood that copies with the folding color-tinted lithograph frontispiece of Victoria Falls by W. West, another double-tinted lithograph by West opposite page 66, and a single-tinted lithograph from a sketch by C. Bell opposite page 225 and printed by West are earlier than other copies that have black and white wood engravings instead of lithographs.

 The British first edition also has a fine steel-engraved portrait of the author facing the Introduction page, and 42 wood-engraved plates and other illustrations, a folding geological cross section of south central Africa, two folding maps by Arrowsmith, one of which is housed in a pocket at the end of the book.

 Additionally, some later variants/editions are found with an extra leaf following page 8, which covers Livingstone's account of his married life and the upbringing of his children.